susheel-gupta/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committers.md

 **The S3 object store and the `s3a://` filesystem client cannot meet these requirements.*

-1. Amazon S3 has inconsistent directory listings unless S3Guard is enabled.
-1. The S3A mimics `rename()` by copying files and then deleting the originals.
+The S3A connector mimics `rename()` by copying files and then deleting the originals.
 This can fail partway through, and there is nothing to prevent any other process in the cluster attempting a rename at the same time.

 As a result,

-* Files my not be listed, hence not renamed into place.
-* Deleted files may still be discovered, confusing the rename process to the point of failure.
 * If a rename fails, the data is left in an unknown state.
 * If more than one process attempts to commit work simultaneously, the output directory may contain the results of both processes: it is no longer an exclusive